 Escrow Account Requirements

-The escrow account requirement in New York is clear: for buildings with six or more units, security deposits must be held in a separate, interest-bearing bank account titled FBO (For Benefit Of) the tenants.
+For buildings with six or more units, security deposits must be held in a separate, interest-bearing bank account titled FBO (For Benefit Of) the tenants.

-Rent-stabilized units now require a pre-move-out inspection AND a written itemized statement of any deductions.
-This wasn’t previously required for stabilized tenants.
-If your team doesn’t have a documented move-out inspection process that covers stabilized units, every stabilized turnover since November 2025 is a potential exposure.
+S952B Update (November 2025): Rent-stabilized units now require a pre-move-out inspection and a written itemized statement of deductions.
+Every stabilized turnover since November 2025 without a documented inspection is a potential exposure.

 Return Deadlines and Liability

-In a recent case, a landlord lost the right to make any deductions because the itemized statement arrived on day 20 instead of day 14.
+The Appellate Division has confirmed this.
+In a recent case, a landlord lost all deduction rights because the itemized statement arrived on day 20.
 Six days late.
 Full forfeiture.
-The court didn’t consider whether the deductions themselves were legitimate.
+The court didn’t consider whether the deductions were legitimate.
 The deadline was missed, so the deductions were void.
+In Karole v.
+West End Ave, a court awarded 2x punitive damages for willful violation.

 Unclaimed Property: The Obligation Nobody Talks About